The Wareham Forge

 Jewellery

 This is the heart of the operation - the forge itself.
 You can clearly see the 225 lb 'London' pattern anvil that is the main work surface.
 The primary forge is made of a cast fire box set in a metal table.
 Although it still burns coal, the air supply is an electric blower with both a motor control and a sliding gate to modify the air volume (thus heat.)
 Note the sliding hood suspended from the ceiling - it can drop right down to the table and there is a large extraction fan mounted on the roof to force out the smoke.
-The shop also has polishing and grinding equipment, band saw, and drill press.
-Welding can be done with either the arc welder, MIG arc, or an oxy/propane torch system.
-Large forgings are handled with a 50 lb air operated power hammer with the required large air compressor.
-The air system also allows for spray painting and sand blasting as well.
-There are also two gas forges (on propane) for production work and large forgings.

 Return to the main series for more information on the following topics: